 The story is quite straight-forward and interesting more because of the way it paints mid-town America at this time in history than for its plot.
 Race relations are a hot topic and it seems that the black characters, mostly musicians, are more sure of their place in life and their ambitions than any of the white Americans.
 There are some strong scenes and Mary Anne is perhaps the most fleshed out and believable female character Dick has ever created.
 She is awkward as hell and her speech, moods and reactions so similar to someone I once knew that I don’t doubt for a moment that she was based on someone Dick knew.

-I also went to the supermarket and posted “American Hustle” back to whatever Lovefilm is now known as.
-“American Hustle” started off a little slowly but eventually I got into it and really liked it.
+I also went to the supermarket and posted American Hustle back to whatever Lovefilm is now known as.
+The film started off a little slowly but eventually I got into it and really liked it.
 I thought the casting was a little odd for some of the roles, but that the acting was great.
-I would have liked to have seen more hustles going down (I was a big fan of the BBC comedy-drama “Hustle”) and less disco dancing.
+I would have liked to have seen more hustles going down (I was a big fan of the BBC comedy-drama Hustle) and less disco dancing.
 I think Bradley Cooper was outstanding in it and felt a little overwhelmed by the amount of ‘side-boob’ on show but that’s another story.

 The weather today was really great.
 I had to roll my window down on the way back from the supermarket with “Kill Your Television” belting out.
 Yeah, I had to.
-Also started “Catching Fire” and almost finished “The Portrait of Dorian Gray” which I think will be the subject of other posts.
-I was supposed be doing some writing.
-It’s twenty past seven now, I got up at twenty past seven this morning – that’s twelve hours of finding other distractions.
-Sometimes I am so frustrated by my own behaviour…
+Also started reading Catching Fire and almost finished The Portrait of Dorian Gray which I think will be the subject of other posts.